qingwang/octopress-theme-yinyang/README.md

 At the moment YinYang uses [AddThis](http://www.addthis.com/).
 You need to register an account with them and put your id in `_config.yml`. `source/_includes/post/sharing.html` needs to be customised to your own settings as well.
 I might change this in the future.
 Their icons do not look fit.

+## Known Issues

+On a horizontal iPad, the menu and the profile picture may overlap if profile description is too long and/or menu items are too many.

 ## Credits

 [Greyshade](https://github.com/shashankmehta/greyshade) | [Orange on gray](https://kuler.adobe.com/Orange-on-gray-color-theme-2221/)